Kids Online Safety Act: Interpretation of harms

 Senator Rand Paul (R-KY) is a staunch opponent of KOSA, once comparing it to a Trojan horse.

 Critics, including the EFF, note that the bill's definition of harm toward minors leaves room for broad interpretation by the state attorneys general who are charged with enforcing the bill, with EFF likening it to the FOSTA-SESTA bills.

 The bill was revised in February 2024 as to shift the enforcement of the "duty of care" aspects of the bill from state attorneys to the Federal Trade Commission, though states would still be able to enforce other parts of the bill.
+However, advocates have argued that if the president is given the authority to fire FTC commissioners before the end of their terms, as was proposed by Project 2025, the duty of care shift would not effectively address the concerns of broad interpretation.

 Republican Senator Rand Paul, who once called it "a Trojan horse", argues that KOSA would be a "Pandora’s box of unintended consequences" due to vague and broad provisions that would allow "nearly limitless content regulation" because platforms would "censor users rather than risk liability".
 He has also claimed that KOSA would prevent minors from watching PGA golf or the Super Bowl on social media sites because of ads promoting beer and gambling when "those kids could just turn on the TV and see those exact same ads.”

+EFF columnist Jason Kelley claimed that in the framework provided by the bill, that KOSA could be used to censor education about racism in schools since it could be claimed that it impacts mental health.

 The conservative think tank The Heritage Foundation wrote that the initial 2022 iteration of KOSA did not go far enough, as the bill did not explicitly list transgender health care as a harm.
 The inclusion of the phrase "consistent with evidence-informed medical information" could be used by attorneys general to cherry-pick anti-trans sources as justification since there is no definition of what "evidence-based medical information" can include.
 The Heritage Foundation would later express support for the bill, arguing that it could be used to censor transgender information.

-Senator Blackburn, co-author of the bill, made comments in March 2024 that the bill was needed for "protecting minor children from the transgender in this culture", which has led some to argue that the bill would be part of Project 2025, though co-sponsor Blumenthal stated that the bill "does not target or censor anyone, including members of the LGBTQ community".
-EFF columnist Jason Kelley states that in the framework provided by the bill, that KOSA could be used to censor education about racism in schools since it could be claimed that it impacts mental health.